filip-herceg/ReViewPoint/docs/content/backend/src/core/security.py.md

       ```

 ## 3. Behaviour & Edge-Cases
+- If `settings.auth_enabled` is False, all JWT validation is bypassed and a default admin payload is returned.
+This is for development/testing only and logs a warning.
 - Expiry, secret, and algorithm are always loaded from config (`settings`).
 - Tokens are never logged or exposed in error messages.
 - Expired or invalid tokens raise `JWTError`.